Quick Facts | Answer |

 Can the Landlord Charge for Nail Holes in New Jersey?

-Yes, landlords can charge a tenant for nail holes if they damage the walls in a way that is not a result of ordinary enjoyment of the rental unit.
+New Jersey landlords can charge a tenant for nail holes if they damage the walls in a way that doesn’t demonstrate an ordinary and reasonable level of care.

 Can the Landlord Charge a Cleaning Fee in New Jersey?